Robot-Inventor/shadowban-scanner/README.md

 ## Privacy Policy

-This extension performs all processing on the user's computer.
+As a rule, this extension performs all processing on the user's computer.
 No data is transmitted to an external server.
-There is no attempt to access Twitter's internal APIs by obtaining the user's credentials without their permission, as is the case with some extensions.
+It also does not access Twitter's internal API by obtaining the user's credentials without permission, as is the case with some extensions.
+Web pages not bundled in this extension are subject to their own terms of use and privacy policies.

-However, the user script version retrieves images from [https://abs-0.twimg.com/](https://abs-0.twimg.com/) to display emojis.
+Note that the user script version retrieves images from [https://abs-0.twimg.com/](https://abs-0.twimg.com/) in order to display emojis.

 ## License